+When the AUTO bit is set, LOCK is a read-only bit that becomes set when the VCO clock, CGMVCLK, is locked (running at the programmed frequency).
 When the AUTO bit is clear, LOCK reads as logic 0 and has no meaning.
 The write one function of this bit is reserved for test, so this bit must always be written a 0.
 Reset clears the LOCK bit.